 During the first three years (Key Stage 3) at The Corbet School all students follow a similar course, designed to give a sound general education, and to provide the base upon which the more specialised studies in Years 10 and 11 can build.
 Most lessons in the first two years will be taught in mixed-ability groups.
-English, Maths and science will be taught in ability groups.
+However the three core subjects English, maths and science will be taught in ability groups.
 Maths will assign pupils to sets prior to commencement of secondary school, English and science will assign pupils to sets within the first term.

 In the final year of Key Stage 3 (Year 9) we support students and their parents in making choices from a range of courses available to study at Key Stage 4 (Years 10 and 11).
 The staff will give careful consideration to the wishes of pupils and parents, but should a problem arise the final decision must rest with the school.
 Our planned procedures mean this rarely happens.

 In Key Stage 4 (Years 10 and 11) all pupils take the following subjects: English, mathematics, Combined science or triple sciences, French, Physical Education, Personal, Social Health & Economic Education.
-Pupils then choose three options from: Art & Design, Drama, Geography, History, Spanish, Music, Food & Nutrition, Textiles Technology, Product Design, Engineering, Physical Education and Religious Studies.
+Pupils then choose three options from: Art & Design, Drama, Geography, History, Music, Food Preparation and Nutrition, Triple Science, Design Technology, Physical Education, Computing and Religious Studies.

-In Key Stage 4 pupils are taught in groups according to ability in mathematics, English, French and science.
+In Key Stage 4 pupils are taught in groups according to ability in mathematics, English, French, Spanish and science.
 Most other subjects are taught in mixed ability groups.